-“Our Covid-19 friendly trail follows clues and riddles through graveyards, alleyways and market squares on a magical journey across historic Kingston,” explains Michael.
-So far, the Game of Stones experience has staggeringly won a blanket 24 five star reviews on Tripadvisor, and the creators are now spreading the experience to other towns.
+“Our Covid-19 friendly trail follows clues and riddles through graveyards, alleyways and market squares on a magical journey across historic Kingston-upon-Thames,” explains Michael.
+So far, the Game of Stones experience has staggeringly won a blanket 24 five star reviews on the Tripadvisor website, and the creators are now spreading the experience to other towns.

 Thinking outside the box for the safety of treasure hunters